Choosing and Downloading a Disk Image

 - At least 4 GB of disk space

 Peppermint generally installs and runs without issue on most systems that have at least the preferred minimum specs; however, there are always some exceptions.
 Many of these exceptions come in the form of systems that require proprietary drivers to properly function.
-Common examples of this include systems with NVIDIA or AMD/ATI graphics cards, or wireless cards manufactured by Broadcom.
-Fortunately, Peppermint includes the “Additional Drivers” application which is set to automatically detect a need for things of this nature and prompt you with this information using a desktop notification.
+Common examples of this include systems with NVIDIA or AMD/ATI graphics cards, or wireless cards from select manufacturers.
+Fortunately, Peppermint includes the "Software & Updates" application which contains a section called "Additional Drivers" which will scan your system and inform you if you need any proprietary drivers to be installed, and will offer to install them for you.
 This will usually solve these issues immediately; however, there is no guarantee that this will provide a working solution.

-Other exceptions exist, some of which are documented and some of which aren’t.
-If you’re unsure about any potential incompatibility, please do some research before installing.
-During your research you may also want to look for incompatibilities between your hardware and either Ubuntu 13.04 or Linux Mint 15, as both of these share a lot of code with Peppermint Four.
+Other exceptions exist, some of which are documented and some of which aren't.
+If you're unsure about any potential incompatibility, please do some research before installing.
+During your research you may also want to look for incompatibilities between your hardware and either Ubuntu 14.04 or Linux Mint 17, as both of these share a lot of code with Peppermint Five.

 We also have to strongly advise backing up any valuable or sensitive data before installing any operating system onto a computer that has one or more existing operating systems.
 There is always the risk that the install process could potentially interfere with these other operating systems, though this risk is extremely small.